 Preveal

+Where does it show up first?
 Choose the signal that feels closest right now.

 Preveal pairs body signals with emotional patterns — so you can begin to name what is there.

-How Preveal Works
+How Preveal Framework V2 Works

 1. Body Signal